shansou504/raspberry-pi-camera-audio-stream-to-browser/README.md

 sudo cp /etc/nginx/nginx.conf /etc/nginx/nginx.conf.bak
 ```

+Update the nginx.conf to include the rtmp application server.
-Change the user to the current user and add the rtmp block before the html block
+Change the _user_ from _www-data_ to the current user.

 ```
 sudo vim /etc/nginx/nginx.conf
 ```
 ```

+Add the rtmp server block (above the html block) with the hls application (below) to receive the stream.

 ```